MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/cloud-consolidation.md

 - There must be at most one Office 365 tenant involved.
 Consolidation in scenarios with more than one Office 365 tenant is not supported.
 - At any given time, only one on-premises Skype for Business forest can be in hybrid mode (Shared Sip Address Space).
 All other on-premises Skype for Business forests must remain on-premises (and presumably federated with each other).
 Note that these other on-premises organizations *can* sync to AAD if desired with [new functionality to disable online SIP domains](https://docs.microsoft.com/en-us/powershell/module/skype/disable-csonlinesipdomain?view=skype-ps) available as of November 2018.

-Customers with deployments of Skype for Business in multiple forests must fully migrate each Skype for Business forest individually into the Office 365 tenant using Shared Sip Address Space functionality, and then disable hybrid with the on-premises deployment, before moving on to migrate the next on-premises Skype for Business deployment.
+Customers with deployments of Skype for Business in multiple forests must fully migrate all users of a single hybrid Skype for Business forest individually into the Office 365 tenant using Shared Sip Address Space functionality, and then disable hybrid with that on-premises deployment, before moving on to migrate the next on-premises Skype for Business deployment.
 Prior to being migrated to the cloud, on-premises users remain in a federated state with any users that are not represented in the same user’s on-premises directory.

 > [!Note]
 > As of November 2018, this scenario is supported when moving to Skype for Business Online.
 If you intend to move online users to TeamsOnly during the migration, calling between TeamsOnly users and any on-premises Skype for Business users is not functional at this time.
 If you require calling from Teams, look for updates here before moving to TeamsOnly during this migration.
 Also, be sure to see [Considerations for moving to TeamsOnly mode](#considerations-for-moving-to-teamsonly-mode).